Benjamin Newton Duke: Life and career

+Benjamin Newton Duke Scholarship

 Today, Duke University offers the Benjamin Newton Duke Scholars program in honor of Benjamin Duke's life and philanthropy.
 "The B.N.," as it is known on Duke's campus, is a full-ride scholarship to Duke University.
 The B.N. is awarded to students who excel academically and are committed to service and civic engagement.
 "BNs" must also display empathy, intentionality, imagination, and a commitment to building community.
 All applying students are considered for the scholarship.
 In addition to a full scholarship to Duke University and programs within their time at Duke, B.N.
 Duke Scholars also complete two "summers of service" in which they complete community service projects.
 One Summer of Service must take place in a low-income community in the Carolinas, and one is carried out in an international location of the scholars' choice.